Safety. Security. Longevity.

 - Make the doors at least thirty-four inches wide and eliminate thresholds between rooms to eliminate trip hazards and facilitate movement with a wheelchair or walker.

 - Install remote controls for blinds and window coverings, as well as lights.

 - Look for a clear five-foot-wide area in the kitchen big enough for a wheelchair to tum around in.

 - Look for at least twelve to eighteen inches of clearance next to the handle side of doors to make them easier to open.

 - Plan for showers with a curbless entry (zero threshold is the technical term) to minimize tripping or to make accessible in a wheelchair.

-From The Just Right Home: Buying, Renting, Moving- or Just Dreaming- Find Your Perfect Match!
-By Marianne Cusato with Daniel DiClerico
+The Just Right Home: Buying, Renting, Moving- or Just Dreaming- Find Your Perfect Match! by Marianne Cusato with Daniel DiClerico

-Home automation has become increasingly popular to an aging population.
-Researchers identified these improvements, among others, as some of the most popular projects for homeowners aged 55 to 75:
+Home automation has also become increasingly popular to an aging population.
+Researchers identified these improvements, among others, as some of the most popular projects for homeowners aged 55 to 75

 - Installing a smart fire detection system